Welcome to Rich Travel Niche

 Welcome to my website

-My aim as a freelance journalist is to improve your companies’ readership and profitability with well-written and researched magazine and newspaper articles.
+Rich Travel Niche is a travel writing business for hire by businesses, associations and individuals.
+This freelance journalist wants to improve your companies’ readership and profitability with well-written and researched magazine and newspaper articles.
+Travel is our name!

 I specialize in travel writing (focus on Route 66) but as a versatile generalist, like to write about people (profiles), veterans and military (a retiree himself), festivals, manmade and natural wonders, religion, and history (military, social, American Indian, etc.) throughout the Southern Plains (OK, TX, KS, MO, AR).